GabrielGCardoso/weather-app/README.md

 # A quick and simple WebApp to consulting the Weather

 ### TODO
-- Make communication front to backend
-- integrate front and back
 - put instructions to use this webapp
+- Communication between api weather and backend
+- Create error component fragment at weatherView
 - Think in a solution to cache last results from preview requests
 - Create a backend to get the weather by consulting Open Weather API